giellalt/lang-smj/docs/link-header.md

-Non-source documentation can be found [here](j-smj.md), including old documentation that needs cleanup.
+The main documentation can be found [here](j-smj.md), including old documentation that needs cleanup.

 ## Projects